-The agreement will be terminated at the date when the other agreements have been terminated.
-Pursuant to the agreement, the nominee shareholder pledged all its equity interest in Guangxi Zhongtong to Bokefa as a security for the obligations in the other agreements.
-Bokefa has the right to receive dividends of the pledged shares; and all shareholders are required to act in a manner that is in the best interest of Bokefa.
+The agreement will be terminated upon such date when the other agreements have been terminated.
+Pursuant to the agreement, the nominee shareholder pledged all its equity interest in Guangxi Zhongtong to Bokefa as security for the obligations in the other agreements.
+Bokefa has the right to receive dividends on the pledged shares, and all shareholders are required to act in a manner that is in the best interest of Bokefa.

 The agreement is effective until terminated by both parties.
 Guangxi Zhongtong and its shareholders agree that the legal person, directors, general manager and other senior officers of Guangxi Zhongtong should be appointed or elected by Bokefa.
-Guangxi Zhongtong and its shareholders agree that all financial and operational decisions of Guangxi Zhongtong should be made by Bokefa.
+Guangxi Zhongtong and its shareholders agree that all the financial and operational decisions for Guangxi Zhongtong will be made by Bokefa.

-The effective term of this agreement is for one year and it can be extended unlimited times if agreed by both parties.
-Bokefa agrees to provide exclusive technical consulting and supporting services to Guangxi Zhongtong and Guangxi Zhongtong agrees to pay service fees to Bokefa.
+The effective term of this agreement is for one year and it can be extended an unlimited number of times if agreed by both parties.
+Bokefa agrees to provide exclusive technical consulting and support services to Guangxi Zhongtong and Guangxi Zhongtong agrees to pay service fees to Bokefa.